 Why access to showers shouldn’t determine your Kimberley Experience

-At Charter North, one of the questions we get asked most when people are considering to book a Kimberley Tour with us is:
+At Charter North, one of the questions we get asked a lot is:

 “Will we have access to showers every night?”.
 The honest reply is “no”.
 Read on to find out why this isn’t a bad thing.

 We all love a nice hot shower after a long day of activities, especially while on holiday.
-Many accustomed campers don’t want to give up this luxury while out and about in the bush, and have come up with all sorts of transportable solutions that allow them to have showers wherever they go.
-Just enter the search term ‘camping + shower’ into you preferred browser and you will get endless options for camping shower setups, self made or sold by your local camping store or by online camping shops (and commonly set in scene by young, toned ladies in bikinis).
+On a remote journey like in the Kimberley, showers are not always available, even if staying at designated campgrounds.
+For example, some remote national park or indigenous reserve campgrounds (Purnululu/ the Bungles, Munurru/ Kind Edward River) don’t offer any showers.
+Many accustomed campers don’t want to give up their shower routine while out and about in the bush, and have come up with all sorts of transportable solutions that allow them to have showers wherever they go.
+Just enter the search term ‘camping + shower’ into you preferred browser and you will get endless options for camping shower setups, self made or sold by your local camping store or by online camping shops – and commonly set in scene by young, toned ladies in bikinis :).
 There is even online forums that dedicate pages to the topic what the best camping shower might be.

-You might wonder.
+…you might wonder.
 There are many good options available, and people would appreciate them.
-Well, there is a number of good reasons for that.
+Well, there are a number of good reasons for that.